fabiommendes/easymunk/docs/src/tutorials/SlideAndPinJoint.rst

 =======================

 Ok, lets start.
-Chipmunk (and therefore Pymunk) has a couple of central concepts, which is explained pretty good in this citation from the Chipmunk docs:
+Chipmunk (and therefore Easymunk) has a couple of central concepts, which is explained pretty good in this citation from the Chipmunk docs:

 Rigid bodies